kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 Also keep in mind that:

-- It's a one-man show&mdash;design, development, maintenance, marketing etc.
+- It's a one-man show&mdash;design, development, maintenance, marketing, etc.
 - I'm not a 10x rockstar full-stack programmer.

 **Most importantly**, I wanted to follow through with a guiding principle: Building things [_responsibly_](https://alistapart.com/article/responsible-javascript-part-1/).
 Although, unsurprisingly, doing so had had a significant impact on my development speed, it had forced me to delineate my motivations:

-- If I had to ship something the soonest possible unless it's a matter of life and death, then I probably wasn't solving a unique and hard problem, in which case&mdash;assuming I was still on my day job and had zero debt took on&mdash;What is the rush?
+- If I had to ship something the soonest possible, unless it's a matter of life and death, then I probably wasn't solving a unique and hard problem, in which case&mdash;assuming I was still on my day job and had zero debt took on&mdash;What is the rush?
 - And second-guessing from the ethical perspective: Was it even a problem needs solving?
 What will be the second-order consequences if I solved it?
 Could my good intentions have been better directed elsewhere?

 So what follows is everything I'd learned when developing the first project I ever launched called **Sametable** that helps [managing your work in spreadsheets](https://www.sametable.app).
 From implementing favicon to deploying to a cloud platform, I will share extensive code snippets, best practices, lessons, guides, and key resources.
 I hope something here would be useful to you.
-Thanks for reading.
+Thanks for reading. ❤️

 ## Finding Ideas <a href="#finding-ideas" id="finding-ideas">#</a>

 Well, first of all, you need to know what you want to build.
-I used to lose sleep over this; thinking and remixing thoughts, hoping for an eureka &mdash;Until I started to look inward:
+I used to lose sleep over this; thinking and remixing thoughts, hoping for eureka &mdash; Until I started to look inward:

 - Build things that solve problems that you encounter and piss you off frequently.
 - Solving the so-called 'pain points' or 'frictions'.
 Go outside, don't stop listening to people and learn from them.
-- Be an expert in your own domain.
+- Be an expert in your domain.
 Feel its pains.
 Maybe solve one of them.
 Seems to me lots of founders founded company related to their domain on which they have built their career and social network.

 ## The Stack <a href="#the-stack" id="the-stack">#</a>